Go Outside for Melatonin + Circadian Rhythms

 Electromagnetic fields (EMFs) are produced by pretty much every electrical device.
-Generally, the EMF levels are only dangerous when you are occupationally exposed to high levels of EMF for prolonged periods of time.15
+Generally, EMF levels are only dangerous when you are occupationally exposed to high levels for prolonged periods of time.15

-Most people have figured out that if they drink a cup of coffee too late in the afternoon or in the evening, they don’t sleep as well that evening.
-While coffee beans are loaded with melatonin, much of their beneficial effects are neutralized by the caffeine.14
+Most people have figured out if they drink a cup of coffee too late in the afternoon or evening, they don’t sleep as well.
+While coffee beans are loaded with melatonin, much of the beneficial effect is neutralized by caffeine.14

-Caffeine is a stimulant and has been linked to a reduction in melatonin levels.
-Having a small amount of caffeine in the morning may help reduce melatonin production, but drinking excessive amounts of coffee or caffeinated beverages during the day can decrease melatonin production over time.12,14
+Caffeine is a stimulant linked to reduced melatonin.
+Having a small amount of caffeine in the morning may help reduce melatonin production at the right time, but drinking excessive amounts of coffee or caffeinated beverages can decrease overall melatonin production over time.12,14

 Unfortunately, most people who drink coffee find themselves needing more and more of it to experience the benefits of mental clarity, energy, and bowel regulation.
-If you are going to drink coffee in the morning, try to limit the amount of caffeine you ingest so not to become dependent on taking more and more of it.
-Over time, the increased intake of coffee may reduce your natural production of melatonin.
+If you are going to drink coffee in the morning, try to limit the amount of caffeine you ingest so as not to become dependent on taking more and more of it.
+Over time, increased coffee intake may reduce natural melatonin production.

-Studies show that people who meditate produce more melatonin than people who do not.13 Melatonin seems to require a settled mind and body to be produced in the early evening hours.
+Studies show people who meditate produce more melatonin than people who do not.13 Melatonin seems to require a settled mind and body to be produced in the early evening.

-This makes sense because relaxation techniques, such as prayer and meditation, help to lower cortisol and de-stress the body.
-When the body is de-stressed, many good things happen, including increased production of melatonin.
+This makes sense because relaxation techniques, such as prayer and meditation, help lower cortisol and destress the body.
+When the body is destressed, many good things happen, including increased melatonin production.

 Milk, whether from a mother, cow, or goat, is rich in melatonin.
 Drinking a cup of hot milk before bed has been shown to boost melatonin levels and support healthy sleep.14 Stick with non-homogenized and vat-pasteurized milk whenever possible.

-Tryptophan is an essential amino acid and one of the precursors to melatonin production.
-Increasing your intake of tryptophan-rich foods may boost melatonin levels.
+Tryptophan is an essential amino acid and one of the precursors to melatonin.
+Increasing intake of tryptophan-rich foods may boost melatonin levels.

 - garbanzo beans